 To be considered a good candidate for dental implants, patients at our Northampton, MA, practice should be in good overall health and have sufficient bone strength and density to support the implants.
-If a patient does not initially qualify, Dr. Teddi Olszewski may recommend a bone grafting procedure or alternative treatment to help improve your candidacy.
+If a patient does not initially qualify, Dr. Teddi Olszewski may recommend a bone grafting or sinus lift procedure or alternative treatment to help improve your candidacy.
 Dental implants can provide patients with minor to severe tooth loss the opportunity of restored dental function, a more attractive smile, and improved self-confidence.

 Types of Tooth Loss

 Dental implants are unique in that they can support a variety of restorations to replace missing teeth.
 Whether you have a single missing tooth, several missing teeth, or complete tooth loss, an implant-supported restoration can effectively restore your smile.
 At Northampton Family & Cosmetic Dentistry, we provide a number of implant-supported restorations, including a dental crown for a single missing tooth, dental bridges for tooth loss in an isolated part of the mouth, or partial and full dentures for patients missing most or all of their teeth.

 To qualify for dental implants, it is important that certain requirements are met.

 Factors that Determine Candidacy

 To qualify for dental implants, it is important that certain requirements are met.
 These involve:

 - Bone Density: Sufficient bone density in the jaw is necessary to provide support for the implants to guarantee their longevity and durability.